 These days, we have seen more creative ideas for a wedding guest book than just a collection of your guests’ signatures.
-Couples are personalizing this wedding detail by transforming it into a fun and interactive, DIY activity that makes it memorable for not only the couple but also the guests!
-The biggest goal is for the guest book easily translates to a piece of decor that can be displayed in the couple’s home, serving as a daily reminder of their wedding day and those in attendance.
-If you’re on the hunt for something that go above and beyond the traditional book, check out these 20 creative ideas for your wedding guestbook to add a little extra character to your big day.
+Couples are personalizing this wedding detail by transforming it into a fun and interactive, a DIY activity that makes it memorable for not only the couple but also the guests!
+The biggest goal is for the guest book easily translates into a piece of decor that can be displayed in the couple’s home, serving as a daily reminder of their wedding day and those in attendance.
+If you’re on the hunt for something that goes above and beyond the traditional book, check out these 20 creative ideas for your wedding guestbook to add a little extra character to your big day.

 1. Jenga Wedding Guest Book

-This idea is perfect for the couple that loves to host game night.
+This idea is perfect for the couple that loves to host a game night.
 A simple and fun idea to engage with your guest is to have them sign individual Jenga blocks so that you can put together your own custom Jenga set.
 Every time you play the game, it will bring back all the memories for years to come.

 2. Polaroid Guest Book

 Another fun guest book alternative is to provide guests with a Polaroid camera and ask them to each take a photo of themselves.
-(Tip: Make sure the polaroid camera has plenty of film.)
-Wedding guest can strike a pose and then leave their photo in a scrapbook, together with their short message, for the couple to have as a keepsake for years to come.
+(Tip: Make sure the polaroid camera has plenty of films.)
+Wedding guests can strike a pose and then leave their photo in a scrapbook, together with their short message, for the couple to have as a keepsake for years to come.
 You can also have your guest hang their photos to be placed in a photo album at a later time.

 3. Signature Tree Wedding Guest Book

 This is the perfect guestbook for brides that love to DIY.
 You can also buy these kits online if you aren’t too crafty.
-The purpose is to have the leaves of the tree be filled with your guests’ signatures.
-It’s a fun and interactive guestbook and one that you will sure to treasure for your lifetime.
+The purpose is to have the leaves of the tree filled with your guests’ signatures.
+It’s a fun and interactive guestbook and one that you will be sure to treasure for your lifetime.

 4. Thumb Print Wedding Guest Book

 This is a meaningful guestbook that can be framed as wall art after the wedding.
-You can either draw a tree with lots of branches or order this artwork that you love and have an ink pad for your guests to place their fingerprint on the branches as leaves of the tree.
-The guests will sign their name over their “leaf” and this becomes artwork in your home after the wedding and documents everyone that was there when you and your fiancé started your family tree.
+You can either draw a tree with lots of branches or order this artwork that you love and have an ink pad for your guests to place their fingerprints on the branches as leaves of the tree.
+The guests will sign their name over their “leaf” and this becomes an artwork in your home after the wedding and documents everyone that was there when you and your fiancé started your family tree.